WacoderForever/clinput/readme.md

 ### Installation
-Cli Input its made to be easy to install , just copy and paste **clinput.h** to your project
+Cli Input its made to be easy to install , just copy and paste **clinput.h** to your project CLI_TRIM
 ~~~c
 #include "clinput.h"